Back to Basics (Christina Aguilera album): Critical reception

 The album was also included in the book 1001 Albums You Must Hear Before You Die by Robert Dimery.

 Retrospective reception

 Various publications published articles about Back to Basics to celebrate its tenth anniversary of release, including Idolator and Fuse.
 In an article published on August 9, 2016, Katherine Barner of Idolator wrote that the album "put [Aguilera's] talent and musical diversity at the forefront" and that it "set Aguilera apart from her pop peers" such as Britney Spears, Pink, Janet Jackson, Christina Milian and Paris Hilton.
 On August 15, 2016, Jeff Benjamin of Fuse called Back to Basics Aguilera's "riskiest album", and stated: "While Aguilera shows the world who she truly was on Stripped, BTB appeared to be the first time Xtina got to truly create her own universe."
+PopMatters editor Kimberley Hill praised Back to Basics as "an ambitious blend of early 20th century gospel music, country blues, Philadelphian soul, 1970s funk, and mid-2000s hip-hop/R&B", and also called it "a menagerie of sounds, instrumentation, motifs, tempos, and themes".

 Accolades

 Back to Basics received a nomination for a Grammy Award for Best Pop Vocal Album at the 49th Annual Grammy Awards (2007) and won Best Female Pop Vocal Performance for "Ain't No Other Man".
 At the 50th Annual Grammy Awards the following year, "Candyman" was nominated for Best Female Pop Vocal Performance.
 Back to Basics was named the best pop album of 2006 by iTunes.
 On June 17, 2008, Entertainment Weekly listed the album at number eighty of the hundred best albums of the last twenty-five years.